Title and statement of responsibility area

 Reproduction restrictions may apply.

 Some photographs from this accession were processed and described as EA-20.
 Because the photographs were removed from their context without separation sheets, it is not known which photos are associated with RG-20, RG-21, or RG-22.
 Researchers interested in photographs from the Recreation Department should see EA-20.

-This material was originally processed as part of RG-21.1.
+The material in Series 1-5 was originally processed as part of RG-21.1.
 As part of the continued processing of RG-21 (Parks and Recreation Department) it was determined that the files comprising RG-20 were actually created by the Recreation Department.
 Reflecting this administrative independence, the files were removed and became RG-20.
 The finding aid includes the former numbering system to facilitate cross-referencing for researchers with citations from the former numbering scheme.

 Standard number area